This is a synchronous online course. Our class will meet through the Zoom online conference system.

 - In-class activities and discussion: This class requires your active contribution during our time together.
 Please come to class prepared and ready to contribute to our learning community.
 During class you will work in group using breakout rooms and other online tools.

-- Assignments: Some parts will be completed individually, others will require collaboration.
-The instructions will specify the collaboration policy for each task.
-Project: Teams of 2-3 students work together to complete and submit project milestones.
+- Project: Teams of 2-3 students will work together to complete and submit project milestones.
 You will be assigned to a team.

 We will primarily use the following platforms during the course: